MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

     foreach * : mtbin IN/fod.mif IN/fod_bias_norm.mif IN/gm.mif IN/gm_bias_norm.mif IN/csf.mif IN/csf_bias_norm.mif

 ..
-WARNING:: We also strongly recommend you that you check the scale factors applied during intensity normalisation are not influenced by the variable of interest in your study.
+WARNING:: We strongly recommend you that you check the scale factors applied during intensity normalisation are not influenced by the variable of interest in your study.
 For example if one group contains global changes in white matter T2 then this may directly influence the intensity normalisation and therefore bias downstream AFD analysis.
 To check this we recommend you perform an equivalence test to ensure mean scale factors are the same between groups.
 To output the scale factor applied for all subjects use :code:`foreach * : mrinfo IN/fod_bias_norm.mif -property normalisation_scale_factor`.

 8. Generate a study-specific unbiased FOD template